 As the last big shopping event of the year, the best Black Friday deals are usually worth waiting for.
 But thanks to the supply chain problems, chip shortages, and reliance on online shopping, there’s reason to start doing your holiday shopping a bit early.

-Right now, for example, you can get the RAM and 256GB of storage., which is $70 off its retail price.
-Alongside the M1 processor, this is the base configuration, which also comes with 8GB of
+Right now, for example, you can get the M1 MacBook Air for $929 on Amazon, which is $70 off its retail price.
+Alongside the M1 processor, this is the base configuration, which also comes with 8GB of RAM and 256GB of storage.

 This is the latest MacBook Air, which originally came out in late 2020, nearly a year ago.
 But with the final Apple event of 2021 out of the way, you can be assured that we won’t be getting an updated MacBook Air for at least six months.
 That makes it a safe purchase for the rest of the year, and like we mentioned earlier, now might be a better time than waiting for Black Friday.